 So think of it purely as a method of listening to music and there’s very little to hate.
 The MX475’s have excellent sound quality for the price that provides a pleasant listening experience whether your genre of choice is country, rap or heavy metal.
 The bass these earphones provide is surprisingly powerful given their small size and dwarf what’s offered by bundled headphones such as Apple’s EarPods.
 They also have a small bump on the left headphone, a cute little feature for telling which side is which.
 This is a great idea for someone with visual difficulties or anyone that finds themselves in a situation where it’s simply too dark and you need to listen to music there and then.

-If you’re in the market for a new set of headphones and aren’t comfortable with wearing the ear canal variety then I would certainly recommend the MX475’s as a great alternative.
+If you’re in the market for a new set of headphones and aren’t comfortable with wearing the ear canal variety then I would certainly recommend the MX475’s are a great alternative.
 They’re around £20 in HMV so won’t break the bank if you’re particularly strapped for cash and the sound they pump out definitely feels higher value than that.
 If you can live without volume control and don’t mind answering calls the old fashioned way, the MX475’s are a smart choice.